Map the Flow: Revealing Hidden Pathways of Information in VideoLLMs: Information Flow Dynamics in VideoLLMs

 \subsection{Dominant Contribution of Effective Information Flow to VideoQA}

 We have discovered the effective information flow pathways of the temporal reasoning process within VideoLLMs.
-This raises a natural question regarding the contribution of these pathways to overall VideoQA performance.
-To assess the impact of effective information pathways, we conduct a quantitative analysis by evaluating VideoLLMs on VideoQA benchmarks after retaining only the identified effective token interactions, while disabling all others \footnote{ The layer ranges for effective pathways are determined from empirical patterns in Sections 3.2–3.4, selecting those with significant probability drops when blocked (See Table~\ref{tab:effective_pathway_spec} for details).
-We enable \textit{cross-frame interactions} in early-to-middle layers (e.g., L6-15), \textit{video} $\rightarrow$ \textit{question} in early-to-middle layers (e.g., L6-20), and \textit{question} $\rightarrow$ \textit{last} in middle-to-late layers (e.g., L16-25). \textit{Video} $\rightarrow$ \textit{last} and \textit{last} $\rightarrow$ \textit{last} connections are disabled across all layers.
-Flows to \textit{video} and \textit{question} tokens are blocked at late layers, as these are no longer used. }.
+This observation raises a natural question regarding the contribution of these pathways to overall VideoQA performance.
+To assess the impact of effective information pathways, we conduct a quantitative analysis by evaluating VideoLLMs on VideoQA benchmarks after retaining only the identified effective token interactions, while disabling all others\footnote{ The layer ranges for effective pathways are empirically determined based on the patterns observed in Sections 3.2--3.4, specifically targeting intervals where blocking induced significant probability drops (see Table~\ref{tab:effective_pathway_spec} for details).
+We enable \textit{cross-frame interactions} (e.g., L6--15) and \textit{video} $\rightarrow$ \textit{question} flows (e.g., L6--20) in early-to-middle layers, followed by \textit{question} $\rightarrow$ \textit{last} token transitions in middle-to-late layers (e.g., L16--25).
+In contrast, \textit{video} $\rightarrow$ \textit{last} and \textit{last} $\rightarrow$ \textit{last} connections are disabled across all layers.
+Furthermore, flows directed toward \textit{video} and \textit{question} tokens are blocked in later layers as they no longer contribute to the final output. }.
 Table~\ref{tab:effective_range_attention_full_model} summarizes the performance on TVBench~\citep{cores2024tvbench} and TOMATO~\citep{shangguan2024tomato} benchmarks.
-While attention restricted to effective pathways suppresses a substantial portion of attention edges (e.g., using only 42\% in LLaVA-NeXT-7B-Video-FT), it results in only marginal accuracy decreases across both benchmarks.
-However, randomly blocking the same proportion of attention edges causes a significant performance drop.
-These results underscore the validity of our analysis on the effective information flow pathways.
+Although restricting attention to these effective pathways prunes a substantial portion of attention edges (e.g., retaining only 42\% of original edges in LLaVA-NeXT-7B-Video-FT), it results in only a marginal degradation in accuracy across both benchmarks.
+Conversely, randomly sparsifying the same proportion of attention edges leads to a severe performance drop.
+These findings validate our characterization of the effective information flow pathways and their role in VideoLLM inference.